Skip to main content

 If your process is "we'll sort it out at filing time," the control is missing, and corrections are likely later.

-This pairs well with our guide on 1099-NEC Automation for Platforms to File at Scale Without Manual Errors.
+For more on this, see 1099-NEC Automation for Platforms to File at Scale Without Manual Errors.

 A common risk case is one creator earning both royalties and service income in the same period.
 The same payee can legitimately map to both Form 1099-MISC and Form 1099-NEC based on what each earning line is for.